-- (1) Subject to subsection (2), a proceeding before the Tribunal shall be heard in private. - (2) A proceeding before the Tribunal may be open to the public if all the parties to the proceeding so agree.
+- (1) Subject to subsection (2), a proceeding, to which this Act relates, that is before the Tribunal shall be heard in private. - (2) A proceeding, to which this Act relates, that is before the Tribunal may be open to the public if all the parties to the proceeding so agree. - (3) This section applies despite section 81 of the Tasmanian Civil and Administrative Tribunal Act 2020.